Bio

-After returning home for a brief spell , he was back on the road, soon coming together with another musician as they journeyed towards California, and later to Arizona and Virginia, Roadside wound up in Houston, Texas.
-Those days introduced him to many musicians that used to hang out at the bars and play in the streets of the Third Ward of Houston.
-These were just like the musicians of earlier years that he had heard on college radio stations as a kid.
+After returning home for a brief spell, he was back on the road, soon coming together with another musician, as they journeyed towards California, and later to Arizona and Virginia, Roadside wound up in Houston, Texas.

-The group began evolving and touring the East coast extensively.
+Roadside returned home to New Jersey at age 25 and started playing with old friends and Within a few years formed his first professional group which began evolving and bouncing around the East coast.
 Building in popularity, they became the house band at the Stanhope House, playing with the likes of James Cotton and other Chicago luminaries.

 `Roadside Louie

 Stanhope House records featured the band backing up legendary blues guitarist Homesick James live in 1994.
-Homesick was second cousin to famed slide guitarist, Elmore James and claims to have written "The Sky is Crying."

 "All my own songs are based in personal experiences," says Roadside.
 "The first songs I wrote, I don't have anymore.
 I lost them in a fire in Texas.
 "Sheriff's Daughter" is one of the earliest songs I wrote that I still play.

-"The main thing for me in the lyrics is to create blues imagery.
+"The main thing for me in lyrics is to create blues imagery.
 For me one of the best examples is Robert Johnson.
 When he sings, you can see what he's singing about.
 I like to have that quality in my songs"

 Back to the top